cziqin/Automated_Stepsizes/README.md

 ### Running the Experiments

 #### 1. Logistic regression
-The "mushrooms" dataset used for this experiment was already included in the logistic_regression folder.
+The "mushrooms" dataset used for this experiment is already included in the logistic_regression folder.
 To run this experiment, please execute the ``train.py`` file.

 #### 2. Matrix factorization
-The "MovieLens 100k" dataset used for this experiment was already included in the matrix_factorization folder.
+The "MovieLens 100k" dataset used for this experiment is already included in the matrix_factorization folder.
 To run this experiment, please execute the ``mf.py`` file.

 #### 3. Neural network training